catdeal3r/fibreglass/README.md

 > **Q**: *Why does (such-and-such) not work?*

-**A**: This setup, while being made as flexible as possible, is bound to have some bugs.
+**A**: This setup, while being made as flexible and reliable as possible, is bound to have some bugs.
 Please report all of them in the "Issues" tab.

 > **Q**: *How do I replicate (such-and-such) part of this config?*